scc-digitalhub/docs/user/docs/tasks/functions.md

 #### Create

+Functions can be created either from scratch or from a preconfigured template.
+Templates for common use cases, such as deploying LLMs or performing machine learning related tasks with Python, are available.

-Click `CREATE` and a form will be shown:
+Click `CREATE` and a three-step form will be shown, the first step being the selection of either a template or a kind:

 ![Function form](../images/console/function-form.png)